-In addition, this procedure can be used to specify the number of rings before a call transferred by the voice messaging system is sent to the backup position for both integrated and generic VMI ports.
+In addition, this procedure can be used to specify the number of rings before a call transferred to a local extension by the voice messaging system is sent to the backup position for both integrated and generic VMI ports.
 The number of rings cannot be programmed for individual voice messaging systems; the single setting applies for all.
 Use the Group Type procedure in "Optional Group Features" to assign VMI ports as either integrated or generic.